Accenture/adop-docker-compose/README.md

 * Browse the environment
  * Click on the url for your environment from deploy job.
  * You should be able to see the spring petclinic application.
-* Now, you can clone the repository from gerrit and make a code change to see the example pipeline triggered automatically.
+* Now, you can clone the repository from gitlab and make a code change to see the example pipeline triggered automatically.

 # Define Default Elastic Search Index Pattern